 51 Pegasi b was found to have a mass about half that of Jupiter’s and an orbit with an inclination of about nine degrees to the direction to the Earth.
 The planet also seems to be larger than Jupiter in diameter and to be highly reflective.
 These are typical properties for a hot Jupiter that is very close to its parent star and exposed to intense starlight.

-HARPS was essential to the team’s work, but the fact that the result was obtained using the ESO 3.6-meter telescope, which has a limited range of application with this technique, is exciting news for astronomers.
+HARPS was essential to the team’s work, but the fact that the result was obtained using the ESO 3.6-meter telescope, which has a limited range of applications with this technique, is exciting news for astronomers.
 Existing equipment like this will be surpassed by much more advanced instruments on larger telescopes, such as ESO’s Very Large Telescope and the future European Extremely Large Telescope.

-“We are now eagerly awaiting first light of the ESPRESSO spectrograph on the VLT so that we can do more detailed studies of this and other planetary systems,” concludes Nuno Santos, of the IA and Universidade do Porto, who is a co-author of the new paper.
+“We are now eagerly awaiting the first light of the ESPRESSO spectrograph on the VLT so that we can do more detailed studies of this and other planetary systems,” concludes Nuno Santos, of the IA and Universidade do Porto, who is a co-author of the new paper.

 - Both 51 Pegasi b and its host star 51 Pegasi are among the objects available for public naming in the IAU’s NameExoWorlds contest.